Jira is incredibly powerful, but it’s not the most intuitive tool.

 It’s good to think about the people in charge of reporting bugs.
 There are generally two types of reporters:

-- People with access to your Jira projects, such as your development team and your project manager;
+- People with access to your Jira projects and backlog, such as your development team and your project manager;

 - People without access to your Jira projects (your clients).

-For Jira users, you can let them report straight into the correct Jira project.
-They understand how it works and what the issue types mean.
+For Jira users, you can let them report straight into the correct Jira project in real-time.
+They have permissions, understand how it works, and what the issue types mean.

 However, reporting issues and bugs into Jira is time-consuming.